Los Angeles Probate Attorney

 There are innumerable possibilities for a dispute to arise as a family sets about settling the affairs of a deceased loved one.
 Heirs may fight over the disposition of property and funds.
 Family members may find themselves at odds with the estate administrator.

 • Contesting a Will.
-An interested party can contest a will in California by moving immediately after the deceased’s death to object to the executor’s petition to probate the will.
+An interested party can contest a will in Los Angeles by moving immediately after the deceased’s death to object to the executor’s petition to probate the will.
 If probate has already occurred, it is possible to contest a will within 120 days of the hearing date.
 After such a petition, other parties (potential heirs, creditors to the estate) are notified and may file their petitions.
 A petition must state objections and set forth grounds for opposing the will as written.
 A will is presumed to be valid, so a challenge has a high burden of proof.

 • Contesting a Trust.
-Trusts are typically established as a means of conveying assets from one generation to the next (or to a charity or other such organization) without going through the California probate process.
+Trusts are typically established as a means of conveying assets from one generation to the next (or to a charity or other such organization) without going through the Los Angeles probate process.
 Contesting a trust requires drafting and filing a lawsuit in probate court that details the grounds for challenging trust and what the probate court should do to grant the petitioner relief.

 Call or text (877) 637-7234 or submit our Consultation Request form today